chroju/tfmodule/README.md

   instance_comment = "" // no default value
 }

-# You can replace module name with -n or --name option
+# You can replace module name in the template with -n or --name option.
-# With --minimum option, ignore variables which is given the default value
+# Use the --minimum option, ignore variables with default values.
-$ tfmodule template "../modules/hoge" -n "fuga" --minimum module "hoge" {
+$ tfmodule template ../modules/hoge -n fuga --minimum module "fuga" {
   source = "../modules/hoge"

   // variable discription